 Specific suicide prevention strategies for Aboriginal and Torres Strait Islander peoples can be found in the national policies.

 The Centre for Research Excellence in Suicide Prevention and Black Dog Institute were commissioned by the NSW Mental Health Commission to review proven suicide prevention strategies that could be rolled out in a coordinated way across NSW.

-A trial of the systems based approach is being conducted through the Lifespan project.
-This project is run by Black Dog Institute, in partnership with NSW Health and others.
+A trial of the systems based approach was being conducted through the Lifespan project.
+This project was run by Black Dog Institute, in partnership with NSW Health and others.
 It is funded by a $14.7 million grant from the Paul Ramsay Foundation.

 - Illawarra Shoalhaven